Soy Mujer (song): Background and release

 "Soy Mujer" was written by Áureo Baqueiro.
 It serves as the opening track to her first studio album Ha*Ash (2003), and then recorded live for his live album Primera Fila: Hecho Realidad (2014).

-On April, 2004, the track was re-released as a digital download as the promotional single for Ha*Ash.
+In April 2004, the track was re-released as a digital download as the promotional single for Ha*Ash.
 The track "Si Pruebas una Vez", which also appeared on the parent album, were also released digitally.

 Commercial performance

 The track peaked at number 7 in the Monitor Latino charts in the Mexico.

 Music video

 A music video for "Soy Mujer" for his live album Primera Fila: Hecho Realidad (2014) was released on April 20, 2015.
 It was directed by Nahuel Lerena.
 The video was filmed in Estudios Churubusco, City Mexico.
 As of October 2019, the video has over 31 million views on YouTube.

 Credits and personnel

 Credits adapted from AllMusic and Genius.